IoanaLivia/IntroductionToRobotics/README.md

   <li> Upon game ending:

-  * Screen 1: a message such as ”Congratulations on reaching level/scoreX”.  ”You did better than y people.”.  etc.  Switches to screen 2 upon interaction (button press) or after a few moments.
+  * Screen 1: a message such as ”Congratulations on reaching level/scoreX”.
+"You did better than y people.".  etc.  Switches to screen 2 upon interaction (button press) or after a few moments.

-  * Screen 2:  display relevant game info:  score, time, lives left etc.Must  inform  player  if  he/she  beat  the  highscore.
+  * Screen 2:  display relevant game info:  score, time, lives left etc. Must  inform  player  if  he/she  beat  the  highscore.
 This menu should only be closed by the player, pressing a button.
   </li>
 </ol>